Wholesale Distributors: 7 Tips on Finding a Wholesale Vendor for Your Shop

 - How To Find Wholesale Distributors: 7 Best Tips

 - How to Vet New Wholesalers and Distributors

 What Are Wholesale Distributors?

 Most manufacturers don’t distribute their products, and this is where wholesalers come in.
-They buy the manufactured products and sell them in smaller quantities to multiple retailers.
-From there, retailers add a markup on the final cost to determine the selling price.
+Wholesalers buy the items in bulk and sell them in smaller quantities to multiple retailers.
+From there, retailers add a markup on the purchase price and sell the goods to consumers.